projecthorus/tawhiri/docs/api.rst

 A profile for back-tracking the path of a balloon in flight, to estimate the launch site.
 This profile requires a known position (lat, lon, altitude) of the flight be provided (as launch latitude / longitude / altitude), along with a time and an ascent rate.
+The time provided should be the time the balloon was at the provided position - Tawhiri will esimate the launch time.

 The API refers to this profile as ``reverse_profile``.